Nutrient Deficiencies can be a difficult thing to diagnose absolutely in a plant.

-- Too high or too low pH & so the nutrient is there but NOT available to the plants.
+- Too high or too low pH means the nutrient is there but NOT available to the plants.

-- Fungi or bacteria attack.
-Either of these will break down the plant’s outer protective layer & allow entry of either bacteria & or fungi.
+- Fungi or bacteria attack will break down the plant’s outer protective layer & allow entry of either bacteria & or fungi.
 This may look like a nutrient deficiency.

-- Insects eating the plant.
-This will also open up the plant to looking like a nutrient deficiency.
+- Insects eating the plant will also open up the plant to looking like a nutrient deficiency.

 - What looks like a disease but is really a nutrient deficiency.
 A great example of this is in tomatoes with the “disease” called Blossom Rot.
 It is NOT actually a disease but a Calcium (Ca) deficiency.
 Once the fruit show these symptoms it is too late for that fruit but by adding Calcium to the soil the next fruit will usually be free of the problem.

-- Herbicide effect.
-This may be over the whole plant but may also be on only a few leaves if it is a contact-only herbicide.
+- Herbicide effect may be over the whole plant but may also be on only a few leaves if it is a contact-only herbicide.
 If the herbicide is quite weak then there may be only slight symptoms.

-- Fluoride toxicity.
-This does not usually occur but may if excessive amounts of fluoride have been added to the town water supply (by human error)
+- Fluoride toxicity does not usually occur but may if excessive amounts of fluoride have been added to the town water supply (by human error)

-- Excessively high or low temperatures.
-The leaves can be burnt by excessively high or low temperatures or if a plant is exposed to these temperatures too quickly without being slowly exposed to them from being in a sheltered place such as under a dark shad-cloth.
+- Excessively high or low temperatures causes leaves to be burnt by excessively high or low temperatures or if a plant is exposed to these temperatures too quickly without being slowly exposed to them from being in a sheltered place such as under a dark shad-cloth.

-- Salinity.
-This may be from water that is too high in salt (Sodium Chloride) from irrigation water, salt spray or some fertiliser (eg Potassium Chloride)
+- Salinity may be from water that is too high in salt (Sodium Chloride) from irrigation water, salt spray or some fertiliser (eg Potassium Chloride)

-- Time of the year.
-Gardenia’s sometimes in Spring show Iron deficiency due to too low a temperature in the winter that does not allow the plant to take up enough Iron.
+- Time of the year causes Gardenia’s to sometimes show Iron deficiency in Spring due to too low a temperature in the winter that does not allow the plant to take up enough Iron.

-- Water logging.
-When the soil is full of water there is not any oxygen in it so the plant’s roots cannot breathe & adsorb any nutrients.
+- Water logging is when the soil is full of water there is not enough oxygen in it so the plant’s roots cannot breathe & adsorb any nutrients.

-- Drought.
-With not enough water then the plants cannot take up any nutrients in solution.
+- Drought is when there is not enough water then the plants cannot take up any nutrients in solution.

-- Toxin in the medium.
-There may be too much tannin in the bark & or potting mix as it has not leached out before it was bagged.
+- Toxin in the medium may be too much tannin in the bark & or potting mix as it has not leached out before it was bagged.

-- Excessive wind.
-Windburn can look like a nutrient deficiency such as wind burn from being in a open truck while being moved and not covered.
+- Excessive wind can cause windburn but look like a nutrient deficiency such as wind burn from being in a open truck while being moved and not covered.

-- Air pollution.
-From being next to an industrial site where toxic fumes are being emitted.
+- Air pollution occurs from being next to an industrial site where toxic fumes are being emitted.

 Today’s Did You Know…?